ChihchengHsieh/Multimodal-Medical-Diagnosis-System/README.md

 4. `dicom_id` - This id represents a specific CXR image.

+5. `reflacx_id` - It's the `id` field in REFLACX dataset.
+In REFLACX, they ask differnt radiologists to provide diagnosis for the same CXR image.
+Therefore, a single `dicom_id` may has multiple `reflacx_id`.
+Usually, they are studied by different radiologists.

 ## Relationships between ids

 A patient will have a specific `subject_id`.
 And, s\he can come to this emergency department of this hospital multiple times, resulting multiple `stay_id` for this patient.
 In each stay, the doctor may ask the patient to take CXR images for them to provide diagnosis.
 And, each diagnosis can be considered as a study and own a `study_id`.
 However, during each stay, the doctor may provide multiple diagnosis (studies) for the patient, which means that one `stay_id` can be related to multiple `study_id`.
 Also, to provide enough information for the radiologists, the patients may be asked to take multiple CXR images, which means a `study_id` can also ba linked with multiple `dicom_id`.